fgaz/singleton-optimizer/README.md

 **A GHC plugin that optimizes away the implementation of total singletons**

-TODO write a proper readme
+TODO write a more complete readme

 ## Usage